Skip to content

 Landlords are not allowed to explicitly forbid common small pets, such as cats or hamsters, but they can place a clause to that end in your rental contract.
 Legally speaking, this is invalid — except for dogs, which the landlord can explicitly forbid.
 Make sure to check your contract as well as your household insurance to see if it covers damages.

-Most municipalities have plenty of parks and green spaces, but many forbid dogs.
-To make up for that, there are special dog parks.
-In Vienna, dispensers of poop bags enable you to easily clean up after your dog and avoid a fine of € 50.
-Plenty of cafés and restaurants welcome your dog as well, but inquire in advance.
-If you need to bring your dog along on public transport, it will need a ticket, must be on a leash and wear a muzzle.
-With just under 3,000 veterinarians (Tierärzte) in Austria, you will not have difficulty finding medical care.
-And when the day comes, there are several pet cemeteries throughout the country.
+Most municipalities have numerous parks and green spaces, but dogs are prohibited in many of them.
+To compensate for this, there are special dog parks.
+You can easily clean up your dog's droppings with the help of poo bags and thus avoid a fine of 63 euros on average.
+Your dog is also welcome in many cafés and restaurants, but ask in advance.
+If you want to take your dog with you on public transport, it needs a ticket, must be kept on a lead and wear a muzzle.
+With around 2,550 vets in Austria, you will have no difficulty finding medical care.
+And when the day comes, there are several pet cemeteries across the country.

 © Chalabala/stock.adobe.com